 - Cut tofu into strips and then dice into little cubes and place into marinade, moving around to coat.

-- Allow to marinate at least 15 to 30 minutes, stirring occasionally.
+- Allow to marinate for about 15 to 30 minutes, stirring occasionally.

-- Place half of the tofu in a plastic bag and sprinkle half of the cornstarch over top (about 2 to 4 tablespoons).
+- Place half of the tofu into a food-safe plastic bag and sprinkle half of the cornstarch over top (about 2 to 4 tablespoons).
 Shake to coat.
-Ensure excess cornstarch is shaken off by placing cubes of tofu in a sieve.
+Ensure excess cornstarch is shaken off by removing the cubes from the bag and placing the tofu in a sieve.
 Repeat with remaining tofu and cornstarch.

 - Place browned tofu on a rack, sheet or plate while cooking second batch.